hdShang/arxiv-daily/docs/cs-AI/2025-08-18/papers/250813371v1-loop-a-plug-and-play-neuro-symbolic-framework-for-enhancing-planning.md

 ---
 layout: default
-title: LOOP: A Plug-and-Play Neuro-Symbolic Framework for Enhancing Planning in Autonomous Systems
+title: "LOOP: A Plug-and-Play Neuro-Symbolic Framework for Enhancing Planning in Autonomous Systems"
 ---

 # LOOP: A Plug-and-Play Neuro-Symbolic Framework for Enhancing Planning in Autonomous Systems